ostreedev/ostree/README.md

 [eos-updater](https://github.com/endlessm/eos-updater) is a daemon that implements updates on EndlessOS.

-[flatpak](https://github.com/flatpak/flatpak) uses libostree for desktop application containers.
-Unlike most of the other systems here, flatpak does not use the "libostree host system" aspects (e.g. bootloader management), just the "git-like hardlink dedup".
-For example, flatpak supports a per-user OSTree repository.
+[Flatpak](https://github.com/flatpak/flatpak) uses libostree for desktop application containers.
+Unlike most of the other systems here, Flatpak does not use the "libostree host system" aspects (e.g. bootloader management), just the "git-like hardlink dedup".
+For example, Flatpak supports a per-user OSTree repository.

 ## Language bindings